ScotGovAnalysis/shsannualreport/README.md

 If this data has not yet been published, it won’t be available outside the SHS team.

-If the data has been published, please contact XXX for access to the source data.
+If the data has been published, please contact <SHS@gov.scot> to request access to the source data.

 To prepare source data prior to running the functions in the package: